Share what kind of mom you are!

 Spending too much time on social media might distract us momentarily from loneliness, but it won’t eliminate it and could actually worsen it.
 The constant barrage of others’ vacation pictures and life celebrations can leave us feeling left out and even more alone.
 Better to tame the time we spend on social media.

 Admittedly, it’s tough to find time as a single mom, but carving out time for hobbies and interests can bring deep satisfaction with an added bonus of connection to new groups and people who share our interests.
-Try something new and see if you discover a new passion.
+Try something you’ve never done before to see if you discover a new talent.

 4. Don’t believe the lies at night.

 This one is huge because loneliness is often hardest at night and can quickly escalate to despair.
+Don’t believe the lies loneliness tries to feed you at 2 a.m.
+Giving in to the lies will increase your loneliness.
 If nighttime is a particular struggle, go to bed early and get up with the sun.
 Mornings usually bring clarity and hope.

 5. Feed your soul.